chagmgang/distributed_reinforcement_learning/README.md

 * 20 actors with 1 learner.
 * Tensorflow implementation with `distributed tensorflow` of server-client architecture.
-* `Recurrent Experience Replay in Distributed Reinforcement Learning` is implemented in CartPole-v0 environment with POMDP(only position state)
+* `Recurrent Experience Replay in Distributed Reinforcement Learning` is implemented in Breakout-Deterministic-v4 with POMDP(Observation not provided with 20% probability)

 ## Dependency
 ```